 I hope this was helpful!
 It’s a lot to take in and it’s definitely my most thought about/time consuming blog post to date, but I love reading review of resorts and honestly wont book without doing so!
 I’m already planning our next visit in my head, definitely one of the most beautiful places I’ve seen!

-Have you been to St. Lucia?
+Have you been to St. Lucia or Morgan Bay?
 Any other resorts you’d visit?